sortega/fango/README.md

   software engineering. *Information Processing 1986, Proceedings of the Tenth World Computing Conference*, H.-J. Kugler, ed.: 1069–76.
 Reprinted in IEEE Computer, 20(4):10-19, April 1987, and in Brooks, The Mythical Man-Month:
-  Essays on Software Engineer- ing, Anniversary Edition, Chapter 16, Addison-Wesley, 1995.
+  Essays on Software Engineering, Anniversary Edition, Chapter 16, Addison-Wesley, 1995.

 - [Che76] P. P. Chen.
 The Entity-Relationship Model. *ACM Trans. on Database